wilsonmar/wilsonmar.github.io/_posts/2019-03-01-lightsail.md

 ### Lightsail's online SSH window

+> The "Achilles Heel" of Lightsail is its cumbersome SSH console, where one has to copy and paste into an intermediary clipboard.
+Quite a hassle vs. straight SSH.

 1. For a new browser window to open up, on the Home screen click the icon under the instance name or, if you've click the instance name, click the orange "Connect using SSH"

    PROTIP: On a Mac, rotate among browser windows by holding down keyboard command then  pressing the "back-tick" key at the upper-right corner of the keyboard.